-The bulb is separated into smaller bits called cloves.
+- The bulb is separated into smaller bits called cloves.
 People sometimes mistakenly call the cloves bulbs.

-The roots extend from the bottom of the bulb and are usually trimmed before the bulb gets to the supermarket or before storing homegrown garlic.
+- The roots extend from the bottom of the bulb and are trimmed before the bulb gets to the supermarket or as part of cleaning homegrown garlic.
 The roots are just called roots.

 - Some types of garlic grow a fleshy bud in the spring, called a scape.
 The scape is a seasonal delicacy that gets cut off so the plant can put more energy into growing a bulb.

 - If the scape doesn’t get cut off, it will mature into a flower that will eventually produce bulbils, tiny garlic clones that can be planted like seeds.
 While you can use garlic bulbils to grow garlic, it’s much faster to grow garlic from cloves.